 WILD YAK EXPEDITIONS is focusing on group sizes of 4 to 6 participants for this Trekking because our experience has found this to be the best way to have a successful trip while providing excellent services.
 Furthermore, it creates a pleasant ambiance within the group, including an exchange of cultures and traditions with our team and local guides.

-Last but not least, WILD YAK EXPEDITIONS focus on small groups permits more flexibility and support to the participants individually.
+Last but not least, WILD YAK EXPEDITIONS focuses on small groups that permit more flexibility and support to the participants individually.

 The Guide is equipped with communication means, only to use in emergencies.
 WILD YAK EXPEDITIONS also works with the national rescue helicopter airlines.